Moths of North Carolina

 Distribution in North Carolina

 Distribution: Phyllonorycter obscuricostella is found in the eastern US from Maine, Connecticut, and Massachusetts, west to Illinois and southward to Kentucky and North Carolina.
-Our records are highly disjunct, with all others from well to the north and west.
+As of 2024, all of our records are from the eastern Piedmont and are highly disjunct, with all others from well to the north and west.

 County Map: Clicking on a county returns the records for the species in that county.